Streams and Graphs of Dynamical Systems: Streams of chains

-Hence, the procedure above allows to build a $(f,d,\eps,N)$-chain $C'$ of arbitrary length based at $c'_0=x$ in such a way that each of the points of $C'$ lies on one of the segments $F^{[0,t_j)}(c_j)$, $j=0,\dots,r-1$.
-The union of all these (finitely many) segments is a (piece-wise continuous) periodic orbit $\gamma$ with period $S=s_{r-1}$ based at $x$ and passing through each points $c_j$.
-The sequence $c'_0,c'_1,\dots$ on $\gamma$ is such that the distance in time between two consecutive elements is constant (and equal to $N$).
-If $S/N$ is irrational, then the $c'_i$ get eventually arbitrarily close to every point on $\gamma$.
-Hence, there is some length $\ell$ large enough that $c'_0,\dots,c'_\ell$ are the points of a $(f,d,\eps,N)$-chain from $x$ to $y$.
-If $S/N$ is rational, we can make anyway the (infinite) sequence of the $c'_j$ dense in $\gamma$ by modifying by some small $\eta>0$ each jump (while also keeping the jump smaller than $\eps$) so that the time distance between each jump becomes $N+\eta$.
-We can always choose $\eta$ so that $S/(N+\eta)$ is irrational, bring us back to the previous case. \end{proof} \begin{corollary} Let $F$ be a continuous-time semi-flow with compact dynamics and let $f=F^1$.
-Let $T>0$ and $N=\lfloor T\rfloor$.
-Then $\cR_{\cC_{F,d,T}}=\cR_{\cC_{f,d,N}}$ and each node of $\cR_{\cC_{F,d,T}}$ is a node of $\cR_{\cC_{f,d,N}}$ and viceversa. \end{corollary} \begin{lemma} Let $F$ be a continuous-time semi-flow with compact dynamics and let $f=F^1$.
-Assume that $x$ is $\cC_{F,d,T}$-upstream of $y\in\cR_{\cC_{F,d,T}}$ and set $N=\lfloor T\rfloor$.
-Then $x$ is upstream of $y$ in $\cC_{f,d,N}$. \end{lemma} \begin{proof} Let $C$ be a $(F,d,\delta,T)$-chain from $x$ to $y$ and let $D$ be a $(F,d,\delta,T)$-chain loop from $y$ to itself.
+\blue Once the $(F,T,\delta)$-loop gets back to $x$, not necessarily this is the case for the $(f,N,\eps)$-chain.
+Nevertheless, recall that $S/N$ is rational, namely there are integers $m,n>0$ such that $mS=nN$.
+The chain obtained by repeating $m$ times the sequence $(c_0,\dots,c_r)$ and the relative times $(t_0,\dots,t_{r-1})$ is still a $(F,T,\delta)$-loop.
+Hence, after applying the construction above to this new loop, the next-to-last of the $(f,N,\eps)$-chain coincides with the next-to-last point of the $(F,T,\delta)$-loop.
+Since $\delta\leq\eps$, this shows that the $(f,N,\eps)$-chain can be completed to a $(f,N,\eps)$-look based at $x$ by adding $x$ as the last point of the chain. \end{proof} \begin{corollary} Assume that $X$ is locally compact and $F$ is a continuous-time semi-flow with compact dynamics.
+Set $f=F^1$, fix a $T>0$ and set $N=\lfloor T\rfloor$.
+Then $\cR_{\cC_{F,T}}=\cR_{\cC_{f,N}}$ and each node of $\cR_{\cC_{F,T}}$ is a node of $\cR_{\cC_{f,N}}$ and viceversa. \end{corollary} \begin{lemma} Assume that $X$ is locally compact and $F$ is a continuous-time semi-flow with compact dynamics.
+Set $f=F^1$, fix a $T>0$ and set $N=\lfloor T\rfloor$.
+Then, if $x$ is $\cC_{F,T}$-upstream of $y\in\cR_{\cC_{F,T}}$, $x$ is $\cC_{f,N}$-upstream of $y$. \end{lemma} \begin{proof} Let $C$ be a $(F,T,\delta)$-chain from $x$ to $y$ and let $D$ be a $(F,T,\delta)$-chain loop from $y$ to itself.
 Let $D^n$ be the concatenation of $D$ with itself $n$ times.
 Then by concatenating $C$ with $D^n$ we can get a chain from $x$ to $y$ of arbitrary length.
-Hence, by using the very same procedure of the previous lemma, we can prove that, for every $\eps>0$, there is a $(f,d,\eps,N)$-chain from $x$ to $y$. \end{proof} \begin{corollary} Let $F$ be a continuous-time semi-flow with compact dynamics and let $f=F^1$.
-Let $T>0$ and $N=\lfloor T\rfloor$.
-Then $\Gamma_{\cC_{F,d,T}}=\Gamma_{\cC_{f,d,N}}$. \end{corollary} The results above show already that all that the qualitative description of the dynamics of a continuous-time semi-flow $F$ with compact dynamics is all encoded in the powers of its time-1 map.
-Below we show that, in fact, the first power of the time-1 map is enough. \begin{theorem} Let $f$ be a discrete-time semi-flow with compact dynamics.
-Then, for any integer $N>0$, $\cO_f\cup\cC_{f,d,N}=\cC_{f,d}$.
-If $f=F^1$ for some continuous-time semi-flow $F$, then we have also that $\cC_{F,d}=\cO_F\cup\cC_{f,d}$. \end{theorem} \begin{proof} As in the proof of Lemma~\ref{lemma:TvsN}, we can assume without loss of generality that $X$ is compact.
+Hence, by using the very same procedure of the previous lemma, we can prove that, for every $\eps>0$, there is a $(f,N,\eps)$-chain from $x$ to $y$. \end{proof} \begin{corollary} Assume that $X$ is locally compact and $F$ is a continuous-time semi-flow with compact dynamics.
+Set $f=F^1$, fix a $T>0$ and set $N=\lfloor T\rfloor$.
+Then $\Gamma_{\cC_{F,T}}=\Gamma_{\cC_{f,N}}$. \end{corollary} The results above show already that all that the qualitative description of the dynamics of a continuous-time semi-flow $F$ with compact dynamics is all encoded in the powers of its time-1 map.
+Below we show that, in fact, the first power of the time-1 map is enough. \begin{theorem} Assume that $X$ is locally compact and $f$ is a discrete-time semi-flow with compact dynamics.
+Then, for any integer $N>0$, $\cO_f\cup\cC_{f,N}=\cC_{f}$.
+If $f=F^1$ for some continuous-time semi-flow $F$, then we have also that $\cC_{F}=\cO_F\cup\cC_{f}$.
+In particular, $\Gamma_{\cC_F}=\Gamma_{\cC_f}$. \end{theorem} \begin{proof} As in the proof of Lemma~\ref{lemma:TvsN}, we can assume without loss of generality that $X$ is compact.